cfoust/cy/docs/src/why-not-tmux.md

 {{story png placeholder}}

+`cy` has a ridiculously flexible [layout system](/layouts.md) and the state of all of the panes you have running are separate from what is actually shown on the screen, just like buffers in `vim`.

-Most of the time, however, you can keep things simple. `cy` makes it easy to switch between panes using [fuzzy finding](/user-input/fuzzy-finding.md) (with previews!).
+Most of the time, however, you can keep things simple, because `cy` makes it easy to switch between panes using [fuzzy finding](/user-input/fuzzy-finding.md) (with previews!).
 It also contains a minimal, [filesystem-like abstraction](/groups-and-panes.md) for grouping panes together.

 As of writing, `cy` also lacks `tmux`'s status line, but that should change sooner or later.